quchuyuan/Deep-Q-Network-with-OpenAI/README.md

 - OpenAI Gym
 - Numpy

-It took me about 10 hours to train the network with 8 cpu, a NVIDIA TESLA V100, and 60 GB Memory(make sure you have at least 40GB mem or the program may crash).Therefore, I highly recomand you to use `monitor` and cloud platforms to run the code, e.g. Google Cloud Platform(Which I used).
+It took me about 10 hours to train the network with 8 vCPU, a NVIDIA TESLA V100, and 30 GB Memory(make sure you have at least 16GB mem or the program may crash).Therefore, I highly recomand you to use `monitor` and cloud platforms to run the code, e.g. Google Cloud Platform(Which I used).

 Run
 ---
 ```#Bash
-nohup python3 DQN_Pong.py
+$ nohup python3 DQN_Pong.py
 ```
+According to the DQN code, in the end(After a long training time), you will have a file `nohup.out`, a png image `go.png`, and a pth file `checkpoint1.pth`.